Below some useful recommendations to consider if you decided to learn Hebrew online and want to avoid bad experiences.

 - Who will design my course?
 How is the process?

-- How are the lessons organized?
-Is it self administered or I will interact with a tutor?
+- Are the lessons self administered or I will interact with a tutor?

 - Which are the materials and how do I get them?
 Are they included in the cost?

 - Are there activities planned to be done after the class, like homework or other practice tasks?

 - How flexible is the course?
 What happens if I am ill and can’t attend a certain class?